The first time we helped lottery winners was back in 2014.

 Nothing lasts forever

-Since The National Lottery started in 1994, over 3,000 people have become millionaires.
+Since The National Lottery started in 1994, over 5,000 millionaires have been created in the UK.

 But how long do they remain so?